myzhan/boomer/docs/source/quickstart.rst

 Don't worry, dummy.py has nothing to do with your test.

-2. Start you test program.
+2. Start your test program.

 .. code-block:: console

-    $ chmod +x ./you-code && ./you-code
+    $ chmod +x ./your-code && ./your-code

 .. note::

-    To see all available options type: ``you-code --help``
+    To see all available options type: ``your-code --help``

 Open up Locust's web interface